SuperHam/Robotic-Football/MISC/victor_calibration/README.md

-#  Victor Calibration V1
+#  Victor Calibration Version 1.0

-Matt Bull - Victor Calibration V1
+Matt Bull - Victor Calibration Version 1.0

   This program is designed to calibrate victors.
    Alternatively, it can also be used to run a single motor for a specified period of time at a chosen speed.